SISSI-Y-ZHANG/Billiard-Ball-Simulation-Program/README.md

 ### Input Explanation:

 Regular Ball Quantity: Parameter for the amount of regular balls you want.
 It can be adjusted during simulation. <br>

 Velocity Constant: Parameter for both regular and special balls.
 The default should be set to 1.
-Notice that the velocity is automatically scaled inversely to the total ball quantity, so this parameter is only modified when the user wants to make additional adjustments. <br>
+Notice that the velocity is automatically scaled inversely to the total ball quantity, so this parameter is only modified when the user wants to make additional adjustments. <be>

 Diameter Constant: Similar description as above. <br>

 Special Ball Quantity: Parameter for the amount of special balls you want.
-It can be adjusted during simulation. <br>
+It can be adjusted during simulation. <be>

 Force Constant: Represents the strength of the force.
 Need not to be negative.
-The program automatically scales the force strength inversely to the total ball quantity, but additional modification is still needed. <br>
+The program automatically scales the force strength inversely to the total ball quantity, but additional modification is still needed. <be>

-Force Radius: Similar description as above. <br>
+Force Radius: Similar description as above. <be>

 Moving Increment: Represents the special balls' speed.
 Since special balls are programmed to not have velocity on their own, the user must specify the moving increment per frame.
-Notice that the "default" value is dependent on the screen size, so it varies from device to device. <br>
+Notice that the "default" value is dependent on the screen size, so it varies from device to device. <be>

 Angle Increment: Similar description as above. <br>

 ### Keyboard Controls: